 Ayse (I-sha) is a designer who specializes in making beautiful things we can smile at while drinking.
 She has designed two custom tile lines for Clay Imports with a third on the way.
 The timeless Geometric Series and vibrant Valladolid Series have become top sellers highlighting her ability to create designs that are both unique and accessible.

 On one of their trips to the tile factories in Mexico, Nick was interested in reusing leftover clay to reduce waste.
 Together they came up with the idea of making tableware.
 Ayse designed Poco to be the friendliest little tableware you can get.
-For fabrication they enlisted Roberto to make molds, trouble-shoot glazes, refine the shapes – basically everything that goes into making a functional vessel for both the user and the maker.
+For fabrication, they enlisted Roberto to make molds, trouble-shoot glazes, refine the shapes – basically everything that goes into making a functional vessel for both the user and the maker.

 She has an intuitive understanding of the designer-producer-maker machine.
-It probably comes form her cultural background and varied work experiences.
+It probably comes from her cultural background and varied work experiences.
 Born in Izmir Turkey she was surrounded by the clean white lines of the Aegean stucco and then studied ceramics and sculpture at LSU.
 She has run a landscaping company, started Been-Bags - a bag company reusing coffee sacks and renovated multiple houses along the way.

 When she is not designing awesome stuff for Clay Imports she is doing interior design and fabrication for commercial spaces including a brewery that’s going to be super badass.